Philadelphia Union

 The Philadelphia Union are an American professional soccer club based in the Philadelphia metropolitan area.
-The Union compete in Major League Soccer (MLS) as a member of the Eastern Conference.
-Founded on February 28, 2008, the club began playing in 2010 as an expansion team.
-The club's home stadium is Subaru Park, a soccer-specific stadium located in Chester, Pennsylvania on the banks of the Delaware River.
+The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
+Founded on February 28, 2008, the Union began playing in 2010 as an expansion team.
+The club's home stadium is Subaru Park, a soccer-specific stadium located in Chester, Pennsylvania, on the banks of the Delaware River.

 The Union are currently owned by Keystone Sports & Entertainment, with Jay Sugarman serving as majority owner and chairman of the club.
-Professional basketball player Kevin Durant also serves as a minority owner.
-The club's current head coach is Jim Curtin.
-Curtin has been coaching the Union since 2014.
+Professional basketball player Kevin Durant serves as a minority owner.
 The Union finished as runners-up in the 2014, 2015 and 2018 U.S. Open Cup tournaments and the 2022 MLS Cup final.
-In 2020, Philadelphia secured the Supporters' Shield, winning the first title in the club's history.
+In 2025, Philadelphia secured the Supporters' Shield with their regular season performance, the second in the club's history.

 History

 Drive for expansion

 Despite being one of the ten largest metropolitan areas in the country and a top-five media market, the Philadelphia area was not represented when Major League Soccer kicked off in 1996.
 Philadelphia was previously represented by the Philadelphia Atoms (1973–76) and Philadelphia Fury (1978–80) in the FIFA-backed, major professional North American Soccer League (NASL).
 The Atoms won the Soccer Bowl in their inaugural 1973 season.
 Philadelphia goalkeeper and Ridley Park, Pennsylvania native Bob Rigby became the first soccer player to be featured on the cover of Sports Illustrated following the club's championship.
 The Atoms folded after the 1976 season, having been bought by Mexican owners whose plans to move the team to San Antonio were not approved by the league.
 The Atoms and the Fury both played at Veterans Stadium, though the Atoms played their final season in Philadelphia at Franklin Field.
 The NASL folded in 1984, leaving the United States without a top-level soccer league until Major League Soccer (MLS) began play in 1996.

 The first effort to bring professional soccer back to the Delaware Valley commenced in 2001, when a group of investors attempted to bring an MLS franchise to Trenton, New Jersey.
 The centerpiece of their efforts was a $31 million soccer-specific stadium to be built across the street from the CURE Insurance Arena and with access to the under-construction NJ Transit River Line.
 "Union FC" was the intended name for the Trenton MLS team if it came to fruition.
 However, the MetroStars (now the New York Red Bulls) held the right to block a franchise in Trenton, as it would infringe on their 75-mile competition-free zone.